 Jumping Flash! is a short game, which encourages the player to keep moving to stay ahead of each stage's ten minute time limit.
 You will potentially complete it in approximately two hours on your first attempt, but the arcade pacing of this platform title ensures that it is fun to return to stages for attempting a speed run.
 Robbit begins each world with three lives, which he loses when his energy bar reaches zero, after he plummets off the edge of a stage, or when the time limit runs out.
 There are unlimited continues, and once you reach a stage you can load it from a save slot to replay it whenever you desire via the menu select screen, but you must still beat each world using your allocated number of lives.
 Therefore, if all of your lives are lost in the third stage of a world, you will need to return to that world's first stage all over again.

 Exact Inc. has added some longevity to Jumping Flash! by including a number of enticing secrets to discover.
 When you first beat the main 18 stages in the game, you unlock an Extra mode, where you must play through all of the stages again with a significantly tighter time limit and rearranged jetpod placement.
 It's worth mastering the game and attempting to complete it without using any continues, especially with a hidden Super mode that empowers Robbit with humongous jumps, double the size of his triple jump, faster running movement, and a dive-bomb attack.
-There is also a Time Attack menu option on the PlayStation 3 version of the game, which unfortunately isn't available on the PlayStation Vita or the PlayStation Portable.

 There are not many games that present the action from a first-person perspective, but focus upon the platforming genre for gameplay.
 Even alongside the action adventure of Mirror's Edge, or a puzzle platformer like Quantum Conundrum, Jumping Flash! manages to feel unique, 18 years after its release.
 The final main platforming stage, world 6-1, is set high up on precarious scaffolding in outer space, and it's the ever present danger of huge leaps and aiming to land on narrow walkways that feels most satisfying in this game.
 It's stages like this where the level design keeps Jumping Flash!'s gameplay fresh, with a tighter level of challenge, which act as an example of how it would be welcome if there was ever a glimmer of hope for an HD update to Jumping Flash!'s platforming template.

 As a first-person platforming game, with massive triple-jumps, and boss battle shoot-'em-up stages, playing Jumping Flash! feels like burrowing down the rabbit hole into a distinctive and unconventional gameplay experience.
 The masterful music compositions by Takeo Miratsu match the colourful and vivid visual themes of each of the six worlds perfectly, ensuring that the presentation in Exact Inc.'s 1995 game has aged gracefully.
-Arguably as a result of its position among the PSone's launch, the main flaw in Jumping Flash! is its short completion time.
+Arguably as a result of its position among the PS1's launch, the main flaw in Jumping Flash! is its short completion time.
 However, controlling Robbit feels accessible for such a skyrocketing protagonist, so you will hop right back into each of the 18 stages to dig up secret modes, or to vault your way towards achieving a flashier time attack speed run.